merenlab/merenlab.org/tutorials/infant-gut/index.md

 You will see an additional layer with taxonomy:

 {:.notice}
 In the Layers tab find the `Taxonomy` layer, set its height to `200`, then drag the layer in between `DAY24` and `hmms_Ribosomal_RNAs`, and click `Draw` again.
 Then click `Save State` button, and overwrite the `default` state.
-This will make sure anvi'o remembers to make the height of that layer 200px the next time you run the {% include ARTIFACT name="interactive" text="interactive" %} interface!
+This will make sure anvi'o remembers to make the height of that layer 200px the next time you run the {% include ARTIFACT name="interactive" %} interface!

 [![Infant gut merged](images/infant-gut-with-tax.png)](images/infant-gut-with-tax.png){:.center-img .width-50}

 ### Inferring taxonomy for metagenomes

 So at this point we don't have any idea about what genomes do we have in this dataset, but anvi'o can make sense of the taxonomic make up of a given metagenome by characterizing taxonomic affiliations of single-copy core genes.
-The details of this {% include PROGRAM name="anvi-run-scg-taxonomy" text="scg-taxonomy workflow" %} is described [here]({% post_url anvio/2019-10-08-anvio-scg-taxonomy %}) in greater detail.
+The details of this {% include PROGRAM name="anvi-run-scg-taxonomy" %} is described [here]({% post_url anvio/2019-10-08-anvio-scg-taxonomy %}) in greater detail.

 <div class="extra-info" markdown="1">